Holy Trinity

 RE

-Our Christian Value in R.E. this half term is HUMILITY.
+Our Christian Value in R.E. this half term is COURAGE.
 We will be thinking about this at all times and discussing experiences we have.
 We will share how we can serve God by always believing in ourselves and others to become a good citizen.
-We will talk about how we can can show humility when working and playing hard.
+We will talk about how we can can show thankfulness when working and playing hard.
 We will discuss what it means and what qualities Jesus would like us to have in order to be a successful with this value.

 Make sense of belief: